Wander Franco Player Props: Rays vs. Athletics

-Wander Franco -- 2-for-4 with a home run and three RBI in his last game -- will be in action for the Tampa Bay Rays against the Oakland Athletics, with James Kaprielian on the hill, on June 12 at 9:40 PM ET.
+Wander Franco -- batting .289 with four doubles, a home run, three walks and three RBI in his past 10 games -- will be in action for the Tampa Bay Rays against the Oakland Athletics, with Hogan Harris on the mound, on June 13 at 9:40 PM ET.

-In his most recent game, he collected three RBI (going 2-for-4 with a home run) against the Rangers.
+He had a hitless showing in his most recent game (0-for-2) against the Athletics.

 Wander Franco Game Info & Props vs. the Athletics